van001/lesscode-fp/README.md

 which means you can replace the function with it's return value, anytime.
 Think them as a mathematical function, which for a given input will awlays return the same output.
 ```
-// appends string to another string and returns a new string
+// appends String to another String and returns a new String
 const sappend = str1 => str2 => str1 + str2

 // checks if a value is null or not?